GPawi/LANDO/README.md

 ## Installation of LANDO
 #### **Windows**

-First, open the `Anaconda Powershell Prompt` and navigate to the location of the LANDO-master folder by using either the `cd` command (change to directory on same drive) or the `pushd` command (change to directory on different drive).
-For this example, we assume that the `Anaconda Powershell Prompt` opens on the `C:` drive and the unpacked zip file "LANDO-master" is on the drive `E:`:
+First, open the `Anaconda Powershell Prompt` and navigate to the location of the LANDO-main folder by using either the `cd` command (change to directory on same drive) or the `pushd` command (change to directory on different drive).
+For this example, we assume that the `Anaconda Powershell Prompt` opens on the `C:` drive and the unpacked zip file "LANDO-main" is on the drive `E:`:

 ~~~
-pushd E:/LANDO-master
+pushd E:/LANDO-main
 ~~~

 If not already done, activate your conda environment in the Anconda prompt: